ewaldmire/ascender/docs/docsite/rst/administration/social_auth.rst

 8. Click **Save** when done.

-9. To verify that the authentication was configured correctly, logout of Ascender and the login screen will now display the GitHub Organization logo to allow logging in with those credentials.
+9. To verify that the authentication was configured correctly, logout of climber and the login screen will now display the GitHub Organization logo to allow logging in with those credentials.

 .. image:: ../common/images/configure-awx-auth-github-orgs-logo.png